 The Clean Coalition partners with the City of San Diego to participate in the Solar Energy Innovation Network (SEIN).
 The partnership is a significant step in helping San Diego meet its ambitious clean energy goals.
 SEIN explores new ways solar energy can improve the affordability, reliability, and resilience of the nation’s electric grid.
 The City of San Diego is one of nine teams selected by the U.S. Department of Energy’s National Renewable Energy Laboratory (NREL) for this collaborative effort.
 The Clean Coalition helps San Diego unlock solar potential by conducting a Solar Siting Survey and designing a feed-in tariff with streamlined interconnection.

-Goleta Load Pocket Community Microgrid Initiative
+Launching the Goleta Load Pocket Community Microgrid Initiative (GLPCM)

 The Clean Coalition launches the Goleta Load Pocket Community Microgrid Initiative, which provides a unique opportunity to bring resilience to the region with indefinite renewables-driven energy for critical emergency response and recovery facilities — while building back right in areas damaged by recent wildfires and debris flows.
 This deployment of clean local energy will showcase the grid of the future and will provide economic, environmental, and resilience benefits to the community.

-PAEC Master Case Study released
+Releasing the PAEC Master Case Study

 For two years, the Peninsula Advanced Energy Community (PAEC) Initiative, with grant support from the California Energy Commission, studies what we can do to accelerate the deployment of Advanced Energy Communities (AECs).
-A Master Case Study report from the initiative details measures that government agencies and utilities can take to help build this future as soon as possible.
+A aster Case Study report from the initiative details measures that government agencies and utilities can take to help build this future as soon as possible.

 Partnering with the World Business Academy on the Montecito Community Microgrid Initiative